 One example, House said, is that of multiple-microphone hearing aids available just in the last two or three years, which help filter out background noise and tune in on close-up speech.
 The newest, he said, available in just the two or three years, is the "open-fit" hearing aid.
 It uses a narrow and inconspicuous tube to carry amplified higher frequencies into the ear, leaving the ear largely open to a natural inflow of the lower frequencies without completely plugging the ear like the traditional ear mold.

 "In the past, hearing aids couldn't do that because they couldn't eliminate the squeal, the feedback problem," House said.
+Tiny computers, capable of screening out noise and amplifying pertinent sounds, prevent those problems.

 We welcome your feedback.